gurui7913/AC_PedestrianNavigationDecsionMakingSystem/README.md

 | Mean cosine similarity (gaze ↔ language) | **~0.25** | ~0.00 (random vectors) |
 | Cosine range across 13 SVIs | 0.22–0.27 | — |

+> **Note on CV accuracy:** The reported 86.96% was obtained with SMOTE applied before the CV split (see implementation note in [Path Decision Classification](#path-decision-classification)).
+This figure is likely a mild overestimate of true out-of-sample performance due to potential data leakage.
+The test set accuracy (80%) is the more conservative and reliable estimate.

 ### Attention Element Breakdown

 | Road Type | Rank 1 Fixation Target | Rank 2 |